icann/octo-039-040-v2/README.md

 ### 1.1 To Do and/or Think About

+Section 2: Answer the question "Why do some people think there are benefits to blockchain name systems, and what are those benefits?" a bit in Section 2, for readers who wonder why we're talking about them at all.

 Section 4: Add an appendix that describes a public ledger that is not a blockchain that can hold name system data like ownership, delegation, DNSSEC keys, and so on.
 The intended appendix is [here](public-ledger.md).